 A base meaning of the word "worse" in ASL is similar to that of English.
 Basically, it means "more bad", all right.
 Or, formally it's defined as "of poorer quality or a lower standard; less good or desirable."

 But, there is more meaning to WORSE in ASL than "more bad" that is not found in English.
 Not only the ASL sign WORSE is a negative connotation, but also it can have either a positive or neutral connotation.
 As English has some odd meanings, ASL is no exception.

 Word usage is how a word or concept is used in a language.
 These examples show how the ASL sign/word WORSE is used in contexts and what their meanings are.
 This tutorial is for advanced ASL learners.

-Now ASL learners can learn to understand what they mean when they see ASL/Deaf speakers use the signs WORSE and WORSEN in contexts.
+Now ASL learners can understand what they mean when they see ASL/Deaf speakers use the signs WORSE and WORSEN in contexts.
 But, ASL beginners and novice (or not) interpreters are not encouraged to use them in situations that can cause misunderstandings.
-Observe, learn, and understand that there is something beyond a basic meaning.
+Simply observe, learn, and understand that there is something more beyond its basic meaning.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be a useful review for intermediate-level learners and ASL students as well.

 Some tutorial pages are a mix of free and premium versions.
 Access to premium content and links below are available in the PatronPlus subscription.
 More links/posts will be added from time to time.

 Are you able to carry everyday conversations in ASL?
 Are you a student in the intermediate levels and beyond, who wishes to boost up your signing skills?
 You've come to the selected tutorial series.
 (Some premium content are available to PatronPlus membership.)